IBM/metrics-collector-client-kubernetes/README.md

 ## Disabling Deployment Tracking

-Please common out/remove the Metric Kubernetes Job portion in the Yaml file where you inserted this Kubernetes Job.
+Please comment out/remove the Metric Kubernetes Job portion in the Yaml file where you inserted this Kubernetes Job.

 # License